Macquarie University

 Academic Advantage applies to the majority of Macquarie’s degrees and recognises your achievements in Year 12 subjects that relate to Macquarie’s degrees.

-Depending on your performance, you may receive up to three additional points for each subject, up to a maximum of six points.
+Depending on your performance in certain subjects related to your degree of interest, you may receive up to a maximum of six adjustment factor points.
 UAC will automatically adjust your selection rank if a Macquarie University degree is listed in your preferences.

-If you’ve completed the Duke of Edinburgh, Queen’s Scout or Queen’s Guide programs, you may be eligible to receive up to six additional points.
+If you’ve completed the Duke of Edinburgh's, the Queen’s Scout or the Queen’s Guide awards, you may be eligible to receive up to six additional points.
 This adjustment factor scheme recognises your commitment, discipline and determination to venture outside of your comfort zone to excel and develop your interpersonal, employability and practical skills.

 Duke of Edinburgh, Queen’s Scout and Queen’s Guide Awards Scheme